Honda Z100: Legacy

-The Z100 was a prototype so it is both rare and collectable.
 The minibike was the precursor to all of the other versions of minibikes produced by Honda.
-The prototype Honda Z100 proved the minibike concept could be successful as a niche product and it led many years of Honda Minibike production.
+The Z100 proved the minibike concept could be successful as a niche product and it led many years of Honda minibike production.
 The little bikes were all powered by the same 50cc engine with a 3 speed transmission.
 The Z series Honda Minibikes that followed had folding handlebars so that users could stow them in the trunk of their cars.